 As such, the most significant benefit of conversion rate optimization is generating more paying customers from the same pool of incoming traffic.

-When your optimization efforts can create a conversion funnel that leads to a higher average conversion rate, you’ll also see a higher ROI and lower customer acquisition costs.
+A conversion funnel can help you get the most out of your marketing efforts.
+It leads to a higher average conversion rate, higher ROI, and lower customer acquisition costs.
 That’s because your digital marketing costs will be lower for each conversion you make.

 A lot of the advice you’ll see about conversion rate optimization focuses on short-term tactics for quick sales.
 This includes steps like increasing urgency and scarcity by displaying fake limited-time offers.